StuartRutty/lidarr-music-importer/STATUS_CODES.md

 | `skip_api_error` | Lidarr API authentication/authorization failed | Check API key and permissions |

 ### ❌ ERROR STATES (temporary, retry possible)
 These statuses indicate temporary issues that may resolve with retry.
-Use `--only-failures` to retry these.
+Use `--status failed` to retry these.

 | Status Code | Description | Next Action |
 |-------------|-------------|-------------|